NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Dependency-Resolution.md

 This error occurs when one or more of the packages referenced in your project do not indicate that they support the project's target framework; that is, the package does not contain a suitable DLL in its `lib` folder for a target framework that is compatible with the project.
 (See [Target frameworks](../Schema/Target-Frameworks.md) for a list.)

-For example, if a project targets `netstandard1.6` and you attempt to install a package that contains DLLs in only the `lib\net20` and `\lib\net45` folders, then you'll see messages like the following for the package and possibly its dependents:
+For example, if a project targets `netstandard1.6` and you attempt to install a package that contains DLLs in only the `lib\net20` and `\lib\net45` folders, then you see messages like the following for the package and possibly its dependents:

 ```output
 Restoring packages for myproject.csproj...